thehyve/ohdsi-omop-pioneer/docs/conventions.md

 If a custom concept is added to the PIONEER custom vocabulary, and this custom concept becomes obsolete in a later stage of the ETL development process, the custom concept is not removed from the PIONEER custom vocabulary but is assigned a "D" (Deleted) in the ``standard_concept`` column of the PIONEER custom vocabulary file.

+### Other conventions
+* [Concept id 4163261](https://athena.ohdsi.org/search-terms/terms/4163261) ('Malignant tumor of prostate') is used to record a diagnosis of prostate cancer.

 ## Syntactic mapping
+In general we try to

 ### Date
 - When only year is stored in the data (and month and day are missing), the first of July (07-01) is used as a proxy.
 This day will be, on average, the closest to the actual date.